 Recently started a new venture (theoutfit.ro) which aims to reinvent the online shopping experience

-What is the ROI (return on investment) when it comes to the cost of the faculty?
+What is the ROI (return on investment) when it comes to the cost of the university?
 Was it worth it?
 Why?

 When I joined EA, I knew that I could not afford to pay the tuition fee by myself, and also didn’t want to burden my parents with loans they couldn’t payback.